Rag3karn/Image-Classification-using-CNN/README.md

 Model used-Convolutional Neural Network(Deep Learning Model) Librares used- Tensorflow, keras, os, sys, io, image_from_download

-This project is a simple image classification of pictures taken from internet.
+This project is a simple image classification of pictures.
 Avoiding the tedious task of cpoy and pasting and renaming, i have created two python scripts which would help to download the images of the person or character i require and rename them in a particular sequence.
 In the Dataset folder three folders are present-
 TRAIN folder which has 40 photos of Thanos and Jokar for training the model